 Treasurer Magaziner Presses Mastercard to Restrict Sales of Untraceable Firearms Known as "Ghost Guns"

-Rhode Island General Treasurer Seth Magaziner today announced that he filed a shareholder proposal with Mastercard (NYSE: MA) which presses the board to act on the company's involvement with the sale and purchase of firearm kits, components, and/or accessories used to assemble undetectable and untraceable firearms known as "ghost guns."
-The shareholder proposal was co-filed by Connecticut Treasurer Shawn Wooden, Mercy Investment Services, Congrégation des Soeurs des Saints Noms de Jésus et de Marie, Congregation of the Sisters of St. Joseph of Peace, The Domestic and Foreign Missionary Society of The Episcopal Church, Trinity Health and Northwest Women Religious Investment Trust.
+RHODE ISLAND, December 29 - Rhode Island General Treasurer Seth Magaziner today announced that he filed a shareholder proposal with Mastercard (NYSE: MA) which presses the board to act on the company's involvement with the sale and purchase of firearm kits, components, and/or accessories used to assemble undetectable and untraceable firearms known as "ghost guns."
+The shareholder proposal was co-filed by Connecticut Treasurer Shawn Wooden, Mercy Investment Services, Congrégation des Soeurs des Saints Noms de Jésus et de Marie, Congregation of the Sisters of St. Joseph of Peace, The Domestic and Foreign Missionary Society of The Episcopal Church, Trinity Health, and Northwest Women Religious Investment Trust.

 Treasurer Magaziner frequently uses the influence of the state's $10.3 billion pension fund to compel companies to adopt more responsible corporate practices on climate change, workers' rights, corporate diversity, and other key issues.